We must suffer – from here until Methanopolis coming

 Natural resources are treacherous as they provide easy clippings from selling them.
 It gives governments and people an easy way and who would not fall for it?
 Here in Europe, we are most certainly not immune from it.

 In theory, countries such as the Democratic Republic of Congo or Sudan should be extremely wealthy countries.
-To the contrary, they rank among the poorest on earth.
+On the contrary, they rank among the poorest on earth.
 And territories such as Switzerland with very few natural resources, or Hong Kong and Singapore with none at all should be dirt poor.
 They – to the contrary – lead the ranks.

 Why is all this important?
-Well, we are living through every newscast on conflict in faraway regions because we know that our livelihood depends on those unstable regions and that those unstable regions cannot get stable as long as easy money from resources sales keeps gushing in.
+Well, we are living through every newscast on the conflict in faraway regions because we know that our livelihood depends on those unstable regions and that those unstable regions cannot get stable as long as easy money from resources sales keeps gushing in.

-If instead we went energy independent and stopped relying on those fickle energy imports, we would do much to make our nights a little more peaceful, and we would also start drying up the swamps of war, terrorism, and strife in those oil-producing regions.
+If instead we went energy-independent and stopped relying on those fickle energy imports, we would do much to make our nights a little more peaceful, and we would also start drying up the swamps of war, terrorism, and strife in those oil-producing regions.

 If we deny oil its value and give it its price – people in those countries will eventually look for other ways on how to make a living.
-We had countless examples on how nations have emerged from the rubble of World Wars with nothing but the unbending will to re-emerge.
-Japan was a ruined country scorched from two nuclear blasts and virtually no natural resources.
+We had countless examples of how nations have emerged from the rubble of World Wars with nothing but the unbending will to re-emerge.
+Japan was a ruined country scorched by two nuclear blasts and virtually no natural resources.
 Despite the ongoing crisis, it’s still a much better place to live than Congo or Sudan.

 Methanopolis beckons and it will be for the better of us.
 Because the end of history is not near – history has just stepped on the accelerator.
 And that’s a good thing.